tigersmuseum/history/index.md

 # Historical data

 ## Introduction
 These are web pages for the **history** repository at the [Royal Hampshire Regiment Museum](https://www.royalhampshireregiment.org/).
-The repository is somewhere for us share data that is relevant to military museums in general, as well as tips and techniques for organising and presenting data.
+The repository is somewhere for us to share data that is relevant to military museums in general, as well as tips and techniques for organising and presenting data.
 The *View on GitHub* button, in the title bar above, takes you to repository itself.

 Below are links to examples and further details.